cjshui/cjshui/README.md

 - 👋 Hi, I’m Changjian
 - 👀 I’m interested in Machine learning and deep learning theory and algorithm.
-- 🌱 I’m currently a postdoc
+- 🌱 I’m currently an assistant prof at university of ottawa.
-- 💞️ I’m looking to collaborate on responsible machine learning.
+- 💞️ I’m looking to collaborate on responsible use of machine learning.
 - 📫 How to reach me: cjshui.github.io

 <!---